 Therapeutic, dynamic breathwork with music, movement and vocalization encourages an expanded state of awareness for authentic connection with your inner teacher.
 It involves lying on the floor with blankets and an eye mask to foster an interior process.
 You will be invited to breathe in a way that is fast, deep and continuous while listening to loud music that tends to evoke powerful emotional and somatic releases.
 Emerging sensations and emotions are typically expressed as vocalizations, movements, postures, grimaces, shaking or tensing.
 One or both facilitators provide supportive assistance at all times by encouraging the energy to flow, amplifying the experience, holding space for the process to unfold and trusting its trajectory and organic wisdom.
 Frequently the outcome is one of deep relaxation and personal significance for the client.
 A period of integration follows that may include active listening and/or journaling.

-All sessions include a pocket guide to trauma informed emotional regulation practices.
 Dynamic breathwork is not recommended for anyone with serious cardiovascular disorders, a history of seizures, untreated severe mental illness, or for pregnant women.

 All sessions are available at our client-selected payment levels (Karma Payment Tiers) to achieve our goal of making healing accessible to greater numbers of clients in our community.